patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 * Separated UserDetails implementation for Admin and Customer roles as an example.
 (This can be extended as desired by implementing ``UserDetailsServiceFactory``)
 * For versions greater than or equal to v3, including the latest version (Spring Security 6), provide MySQL DDL, which consists of ``oauth2_authorization`` and ``oauth2_registered_client``.
-* For v2 (Spring Security 5), provide MySQL DDL, which consists of ``oauth_access_token, oauth_refresh_token and oauth_client_details``, which are tables in Security 5.
+* For v2, provide MySQL DDL, which consists of ``oauth_access_token, oauth_refresh_token and oauth_client_details``, which are tables in Security 5.
 As I meant to migrate current security system to Security 6 back then, I hadn't changed them to the ``oauth2_authorization`` table indicated in https://github.com/spring-projects/spring-authorization-server.

 * Application of Spring Rest Docs